 I did test it to its limit on a particularly wet day where it rained heavily from start to finish, but I suspect that rain eventually penetrated through a gap in the neck rather than soaking through the fabric.

 Almost more impressive than the Guardian jacket’s water repellency, is the extent of its breathability.
 As soon as autumn hit, I’ve been wearing it on every ride, regardless of whether or not there’s been rain forecast, as it’s breathable enough to function just as a windproof.
-Yes, I’ll find myself unzipping it on a strenuous climb, but I’m yet to overheat to the point that I’ve wanted to remove it mid-climb, and I’ve worn it to climb Kirkstone Pass!
+Yes, I’ll find myself unzipping it on a strenuous climb, but I’m yet to overheat to the point that I’ve wanted to remove it mid-climb, and I’ve worn it to climb Kirkstone Pass on my road bike!

 Also, living round here, the fact that there’s no rain forecast, rarely means you won’t get any rain, so it’s good to be able to wear it just in case!